soadyx/soadyx/README.md

 ᥫ᭡ YES! u can whisper to me, I might not answer but I will sure read it. ᰔ

+ᥫ᭡ Do NOT take inspiration from my skins without permission.

 ┊         ┊       ┊   ┊    ┊        ┊
 ┊         ┊       ┊   ┊   ˚★⋆｡˚  ⋆